 “Four Sonoran Dogs, two orders of tortilla chips, I’ll have a diet coke,” Dad says.
 “What will you have to drink son?”

 I grab the red plastic tray our tortilla chips and drinks are lying on and make a B line for the table where Dad lays down our napkins.
 I know he is not messing around.
 He knows to park our hungry bellies right next to the condiment bar for fast easy access to all the salsa we can possibly chow down with our chips as we wait for our Sonoran Dogs to come off the flat top grill.

-A woman looks at me as I glare over the various salsas.
+A lady looks at me as I glare over the various salsas.
 “I’m scanning for the hottest salsa,” I say.

 “Me too,” she says.

 I trek to the other side of what I refer to as ‘salsa central’ and scoop spoonful after spoonful into three small plastic cups and scamper back to our table.
 I came here to eat a Mexican version of a hot dog and there is no better way to prepare for this feast than by starting off with a scorched tongue from this spicy sauce and living with the joyous pain for a few hours.

 While we crunch down on our chips, I grab the receipt inquiring what our order number is.